-Here is some information from the Solar Vehicle Team
+Here is some information from the Solar Vehicle Team's page at MIT:

 A typical Segway can cost more than $5,000 but some students have managed to build one for less than $1,000.
 Just like the trademarked Segway, the MIT device can balance itself as the rider uses their bidy to steer the device in the direction that they want to go.
 The machine is comprised of lightweight, inexpensive aluminum and lexan plastic for the majority of the body.

 Read more about this amazing device at the team's homepage at MIT.